 - get our agreement in a Supplementary Integration Agreement, signed after the project has been completed when final dimensions are known.

-We will update our Property Management Information System (PMIS) when the amount of property at the school changes.
+We will update our property management information in our asset management application (K2) when the amount of property at the school changes.
 We use this information to calculate the maintenance funding we provide to the board.

-Information recorded in the Integration Agreement and any supplementary agreements must match data recorded in the PMIS.
+Information recorded in the Integration Agreement and any supplementary agreements, must match data recorded in K2.

 Under section 40(2) of the Private Schools Conditional Integration Act 1975, property covered by an Integration Agreement must meet minimum standards to ensure it: